svsaraf/gabup/README.md

 - Register with an email address
 - Receive verification email from gabup
 - Login using your username and password
 - View posts designated as public
 - View posts designated as private
 - View posts under a pseudonym
 - View a profile of a friend
 - View your own profile

--Write posts with the above privacy features.
+- Write posts with the above privacy features.
--Comment on posts.
+- Comment on posts.
--Edit your profile bio
+- Edit your profile bio

--Friend people
+- Friend people
--Accept friend requests
+- Accept friend requests
--Basic notification system
+- Basic notification system
--Reddit style 'link list'
+- Reddit style 'link list'

 ######Skills I needed to build this: